Whip up these simple and delicious enchiladas made with fluffy Jasmine Thai in less than 30 minutes.

 Place 1/3 cup rice filling in the center of each tortilla; roll up tightly and place seam-side down in baking dish.
 Spread remaining red and green sauce over top of enchiladas, lengthwise down along each side of the pan so that sauces meet in the middle.
 Sprinkle top with remaining Monterey Jack.

 Bake, uncovered, for 20 to 25 minutes or until heated through, and cheese is melted and bubbling.

 Drizzle with sour cream and sprinkle with cilantro.

 Sprinkle finely chopped tomatoes or diced avocado over enchiladas if desired.

 You’ll always come out on top with the ever-classic rice and beans combination.
 Whether you use it in a casserole, a salad, a soup, or as burrito or taco filling, it’s a delicious combo and these Enchiladas with Red and Green Sauce filled with it are no exception.
-Enjoy the best of both saucy worlds with this classic Mexican dish that’s as colorful and vibrant as it is tasty.
+Enjoy the best of both saucy worlds with this classic Mexican dish or our Mexican rice in rice cooker that’s as colorful and vibrant as it is tasty.